 Brand Meets Creators

 Brand Meets Creators is the least fancy platform on the list, in fact, I’d go as far to say it’s not a platform at all.
-And yet, it’s without a doubt one of my favourites.
+And yet, it’s without a doubt one of my favorites.
 Brand Meets Creators is a weekly email newsletter that sends brand deals sent directly to your inbox.
-You’ll then apply for them using a Google form and bob’s your uncle, wait for the brand to choose you.
+You’ll then apply for them using a Google form, and Bob’s your uncle, wait for the brand to choose you.

 Get there first, and you never know.
-You’re not going to find ‘SONY’ or ‘Loreal’ hanging out in the newsletter, but you are going to find some great startups and D2C brands which arguably have better budget’s available for UGC style content.
+You’re not going to find ‘SONY’ or ‘Loreal’ hanging out in the newsletter, but you are going to find some great startups and D2C brands that arguably have better budgets available for UGC-style content.

 🛍️ Examples of brands: Happy Llama Tech, Grand Welcome